“Accelerating translational research by integrating clinical data into systems biology at scale”

 Machine learning for biomedical, interpretable risk models for clinical decision support

 Risk scores aim to support medical personnel when they face complex, multifactorial and high-stakes clinical decisions about optimal patient care.
 The Hadlock Lab is developing more accurate, clinically relevant risk models to inform individual patient care for prevention, screening, treatment and follow-up.
 We integrate machine learning, biomedical knowledge ontologies, and clinical expertise to analyze EHR data.
-These approaches are designed to be extensible across many patient conditions, and we are currently investigating early risk stratification for immune-mediated inflammatory disease, pregnancy outcomes, including analyses with COVID-19.
+These approaches are designed to be extensible across many patient conditions, and we are currently investigating early risk stratification for immune-mediated inflammatory diseases, pregnancy outcomes, including analyses with COVID-19.
 We collaborate with the medical research experts at Providence St. Joseph Health and the University of Washington to prioritize risk models that have the potential to directly improve patient care.
 Our current investigations focus on stratification at three different time points: primary and secondary prevention, early symptom recognition, and pre-hospital transport.

 Accelerating biomedical discovery in electronic health records (EHRs) and longitudinal studies of health transitions